 Importantly, you do not need to pay cash to qualify for these deductions.

 Assets financed (via a Chattel Mortgage) are eligible for the deductions available under both of these schemes.

 The above measures are designed to support businesses to stick with the investments they had planned, and encouraging them to bring investment forward to support economic growth over the short term.

-Please feel free to call your Broker if you'd like to discuss any of the above.
+Please feel free to contact your QPF Broker to discuss any of the above.
 We will keep you updated with any further developments as more details come to hand.